rpokrovskij/ControlledSerializationJsonConverter/README.md

 # Controlled Serialization Json Converter
-`ControlledSerializationJsonConverter` extentds `JavaScriptConverter` (from assembly `System.Web.Extensions`) with number of powerful parameters to avoid carshes by circular references during serialization and to improve json formatting.
+`ControlledSerializationJsonConverter` extentds `JavaScriptConverter` (customizable part of `JavaScriptSerializer`, namespace `System.Web.Script.Serialization`, assembly `System.Web.Extensions`) with number of powerful parameters to avoid carshes by circular references and to improve json formatting.

 ## About JavaScriptSerializer
-`JavaScriptSerializer` was a Microsoft default json serialization instrument for ASP platform till MVC6.
-Now it seems like most ASP users prefer `newtonsoft json.net` because of its reach serialization customization possibilities using attributes, when `JavaScriptSerializer` supports only `ScriptIgnoreAttribute`.
-I consider using attributes there as a wrong practice, when DTO class generation is a correct approach.
-Practice shows that DTO approach should be complemented with the flexible tool that can serialize "everything" in case you need to do it rapidly without DTO.
+`JavaScriptSerializer` was a Microsoft default json serialization tool for ASP platform till MVC6 (released at 12 August 2016).
+It seems like most ASP users prefer `newtonsoft json.net` because of its reach serialization customization possibilities using attributes, when `JavaScriptSerializer` supports only `ScriptIgnoreAttribute`.
+I consider using attributes there as a controversional practice, when DTO class generation is a correct approach.
+Practice shows that DTO approach should be complemented with the flexible tool that can serialize "everything" in case you need to do it rapidly without creating DTO.
 That what is `ControlledSerializationJsonConverter`.

 Simple configuration:
  ```